 - Monthly – deadline is the last working day of the month

-- Quarterly – payment is made every 3 months or quarter; the deadline is the last working day of the quarter you are paying for.
+- Quarterly – payment is made every three months or quarter; the deadline is the last working day of the quarter you are paying for.

 - Semi-annually – payment is made every 6 months or half the year.
-Deadline is also the last working day of the half-year you are paying for.
+The deadline is also the last working day of the half-year you are paying for.